kaidadnd/Edgenuity-Answers/README.md

-# 🚀 Revolt Edgenuity Bot
+# 🚀 The best Edgenuity Bot
+Revolt is the #1 Edgenuity hacks

 Join the RevoltEdge Discord server!

 https://discord.gg/JqVMfUHzEF

-# 👀 What is Revolt?
-RevoltEdge is your #1 source for Edgenuity answers .
-Get 100% Scores on all activities and Skip Videos!
-Revolt is the Best Edgenuity script & hack / Bot

-# 🔍 How It Works

-Revolt is a Tampermonkey script that is as easy as a two-click install.
-Once installed, it will seamlessly integrate Into any website, automatically completing assignments, quizzes, and tests.
-It can even skip some videos!

-# 🔍 What It Does

-Revolt is the #1  fully automated CourseTool.

-Features:

-🌟 Interactive UI
+ ️‍
+🎯100% Accurate
+🕵️Completely Undetectable
+🤖Fully automated

+## What can revolt do?

 ✨ Auto Assignments